10th for research impact

 Dynamic research environment

-Find a course
+Find a research degree

 Helping you make an impact

 The York Graduate Research School looks after our community of more than 2,000 research students from around the world.
-Alongside your department the School will help you make the most of your research degree.
+Alongside your Department, the School will help you make the most of your research degree.

-The School helps to ensure you receive consistently high quality supervision and training.
+They will help to ensure you receive consistently high quality supervision and training.
 It also plays a big part in sharing and celebrating the work of our research students, and making sure you feel part of the broader research community at York.

 Developing your professional skills